danwsong/greydit/README.md

-# greydit
+# Greydit
-a simpler reddit
+Greydit is a web-based Reddit client built using [Node.js](https://nodejs.org/) that simplifies the experience of browsing Reddit.